pranavpr/cardinfo.github.io/_posts/2020-01-01-best-credit-cards-in-india-for-2020.md

 [HDFC Diners Club Clubmiles Credit Card](/hdfc-diners-club-clubmiles-credit-card-review/) has decent reward rate of 1.3% and with [HDFC SmartBuy 10X program](/hdfc-smartbuy-10x-rewards-even-more-rewarding-with-december-2019-update/) it peaks to 13%.
 Complimentary domestic and international airport lounge access is another great benefit and HDFC Bank has recently extended this to add-on card memebers too.
 Income criteria for this card is Rs.
 30,000 per month (net income) which is relatively low.

 - Joining Fee: Rs.
-1,000, usually free
+1,000 + GST, usually free
 - Renewal Fee: Rs.
-1,000, usually waived off
+1,000 + GST, usually waived off
 - Reward Rate: 1.3% (normal spends) - 13% (using [HDFC SmartBuy 10X program](/hdfc-smartbuy-10x-rewards-even-more-rewarding-with-december-2019-update/))
 - Mile Exchange Program: Reward points can be converted to Air Miles across British Airways Executive Club (Avios), InterMiles, Singapore Airlines (KrisFlyer Miles) or Club Vistara in 1:1 ratio
 - Lounge Access: 6 complimentary airport lounge access per year including domestic and international for primary as well as add-on card members